vhartman/vhartman.github.io/_posts/2023-05-20-variable-timestep-mpc.md

 # What are we going to do?
 We will be looking at model predicitve contouring control for a racecar (as done here []).
-But instead of doing the whole 'every timestep is exactly the same' we'll introduce a prediction horizon that will increase over time.
+But instead of doing the whole 'every timestep is exactly the same' we'll increase the timesteps over the prediction horizon.

 That is, instead of the typical MPC formulation